thymeleaf/thymeleaf-docs/docs/tutorials/3.0/extendingthymeleaf.md

 ```

 The only core requirement of a dialect is to have a name that can be used for its
 identification.
-But there are of course several kinds of dialects depending
+But this alone is of little use, so dialects will normally implement
-on what they provide to the Thymeleaf engine, and each of them should implement
+one or several subinterfaces of `IDialect`, depending
-at least one of a set of different subinterface of `IDialect`:
+on what they provide to the Thymeleaf engine:

   * `IProcessorDialect` for dialects that provide *processors*.
   * `IPreProcessorDialect` for dialects that provide *pre-processors*.